Assisted Living

 How do families pay for nursing homes?

-If they require significant daily medical care, a nursing home is likely the best option.
-If they only need help with ADLs or some daily assistance, less expensive assisted living options may be a better financial choice for your family.
+If your loved one requires significant daily medical care, a nursing home is likely the best option.
+If they only need help with ADLs or some daily assistance, less costly assisted living or home care options may be a better financial choice for your family.

 Reach out to one of A Place for Mom’s Senior Living Advisors to discuss different types of senior living, budgetary needs, and local communities — all at no cost to you.